clicknium/clicknium-docs/doc/api/python/uielement/select_items.md

         timeout: int = 30
     ) -> None***

-Select multiple options for the target.
+Select multiple options for the target element.

 **Parameters:**
     &emsp;**items [Required]**: list
         &emsp;&emsp; options of the dropdown control, The control should support multiple selections.
     &emsp;**clear_selected**: bool
         &emsp;&emsp; Whether deselect the selected options of target control or not, default is True.
     &emsp;**timeout**: int